after school art

 Secure your spot in the class today!

-This class is limited to participants 8 & up.
+This class is limited to participants ages 8-12 years.

-There is a minimum of 2 participants and a maximum of 6.
-If the minimum is not met, participants will be refunded.
+There is a maximum of 8.
 This class will be located in Studio 2 which is located behind Rusty the big red dog on our campus.
 Look for the blue double doors in the Courtyard of Wonders!

 Please email Molly Nelko, Program Manager, at mnelko@kentuck.org with any questions.
 Kentuck workshops are non-refundable after the registration closes.
 If you would like to cancel before the deadline passes, please email mnelko@kentuck.org or call 205-758-1257.
 If the class does not meet the minimum by the registration deadline and the workshop is cancelled, all participants will be refunded their registration fees.